Pfannkuchen/ScreenshotCompanion/README.md

 ﻿# Screenshot Companion

-###### by The Topicbird - www.thetopicbird.com

-### With this script you can take screenshots inside the Unity Editor.
+With this editor extension you can take screenshots inside the Unity Editor and projects built with Unity.
+If you are a developer, you should help make it even more useful by forking the project on [Github](https://github.com/Pfannkuchen/ScreenshotCompanion) so everyone can take great screenshots with ease.

----

 ## Installation
-This folder simple needs to be placed inside your Unity project.
+This folder simple needs to be placed inside your Unity project like this:

-An example for this would be *YourUnityProject __/Assets/TheTopicbirdTools/ScreenshotCreator/__ contents*.
+*YourUnityProject __/Assets/TheTopicbirdTools/ScreenshotCreator/__ ThisTool*.

----

 ## Instructions
-1. To take screenshots, simply drop the Prefab *ScreenshotCreatorPrefab* to your Scene, add the Script *ScreenshotCreator* to a GameObject in your Scene or open a new Editor Window by clicking on the Menu Item "Window" and then *Screenshot Creator*.
+1. Taking screenshots is easy, just drop the Prefab *ScreenshotCreatorPrefab* into your Scene, add the Script *ScreenshotCreator* to a GameObject in your Scene or open a new Editor Window by clicking on the Menu Item "Window" and then *Screenshot Creator*.

 2. The Settings tab can be expanded by pressing *TOGGLE SETTINGS*.
 This lets you set all the important options of your screenshots: